Davi-S/caad-erp/CONTRIBUTING.md

 ## How to Contribute

+Before picking up an issue or proposing a change, take time to read `docs/DEVELOPER_GUIDE.md` so you understand the project architecture, workflows, and coding conventions.
+A quick refresh on the guide prevents rework, keeps discussions focused, and helps reviewers follow your intent.

 ### Reporting Bugs

 If you find a bug, please ensure it hasn't already been reported by searching the [<https://github.com/Davi-S/caad-erp/issues>).